Inside Apple's Brilliant 'Severance' Strategy

 Yellow sunglasses above the text " THE AD NERD"

-📰 Your Weekly Marketing Fix (4/15/2025) Want more insights?
+📰 Your Weekly Marketing Fix (5/13/2025) Want more insights?
 Check out The Ad Nerd Deep Dive!
-Skip the Commercials.
-Be in...
-Apr 14 · The Ad Nerd Deep Dive 14:16 Skip the Commercials.
-Be in the Content. 🎭 Hey Nerds! 🎉 Welcome back to The Ad Nerd—where marketing feels less like rocket science and more like your cool friend spilling the secrets.
-Let’s dive into this week’s treasure chest of marketing wisdom In The News 🗞️ Tariffs, Transparency, and Trust President Trump’s new tariffs are...
+When Cookies Crumble 🍪 May 12 · The Ad Nerd Deep Dive 15:35 When Cookies Crumble 🍪 Hey Nerds! 🎉 Welcome back to The Ad Nerd—where marketing feels less like rocket science and more like your cool friend spilling the secrets.
+Let’s dive into this week’s treasure chest of marketing wisdom In The News 🗞️ Trade War Time-Out The U.S. and China just hit pause on their trade war with a 90-day truce that...

 Yellow sunglasses above the text " THE AD NERD"